FROM PDF TO INTERACTIVE DATA VISUALIZATIONS

 This was the most mind-bending project, and also the most rewarding due to the complexity of the data and the user requirements.
 Designing this data visualization tool inspired me and my team to question whether following accessibility standards alone ensures usability.
 We dug deeper to find meaning in the data and as a result, evolved our design and development approach to integrate accessibility into our entire process.
 Tommy O’keefe, our developer, and I teamed up to give a talk about our evolving approach for an inclusive audience at our local Refresh DC event.
 With more resources, the one thing I would change is the editorial description in the maps for screen readers.

 American Cancer Society

-UX, and Visual Design, at Atlantic Media Strategies
+Lead product design / UX, UI at Atlantic Media Strategies

 Zach Kalman, UX Architect